lennarx/EventTicketingSystem/README.md

   - Ticket reservation
   - Payment execution
   - Ticket confirmation or cancellation
-- **MassTransit** is used in all core services for publishing/consuming commands & events
+- **MassTransit** is used where high resilience and orchestration is needed
-- `Authentication.Api` and `Users.Api` use direct RabbitMQ consumers for foundational simplicity
+- **Raw RabbitMQ** used in Auth and initially in Users for simplicity and control

 ---